AdinathPT/Swak/README.md

 **AI-Powered Tab Orchestration & Resource Optimization at the Edge.**

-SWAK (Project Siraal) is an advanced, privacy-first Chrome Extension designed to intelligently manage browser tabs, detect memory leaks, and optimize system RAM.
-It leverages Chrome's native on-device AI (Gemini Nano) to automatically categorize tabs, providing a sleek, Figma-inspired dashboard to monitor and control your browser's resource consumption in real time.
+SWAK is an Chrome Extension designed to intelligently manage browser tabs, detect memory leaks, and help you optimize system RAM.
+Also It leverages Chrome's native on-device AI (Gemini Nano) to automatically categorize tabs.

 -----
 ## Demo